 • Acts as a detoxifier.
 Since this variety of tea grows in the shade, it contains a significantly higher concentration of chlorophyll than other varieties.
 This component provides detoxification of the body.
 That is, this component is able to cleanse the body of dioxins, complex metabolites and other bad substances.

-How to choose the right matcha?
+How to choose the right quality matcha?

-1. Choose a product that was not grown in China, but in Japan.
+1. Choose a product that was grown not in China, but in Japan.
 Matcha from Japan is a very high quality product that grows in more suitable conditions.

 3. Choose an organic product that has been grown without the addition of any chemicals.